allcrux/next_pageable/README.md

 A minimalstic ActiveRecord concern for basic paging support of ActiveRecord relations avoiding extra count queries where not needed.

+This gem is the perfect companion for [turbo-scroll](https://github.com/allcrux/turbo-scroll).

 ## Installation

 Install the gem and add to the application's Gemfile by executing: